 The following links contain more information on Australia’s family law system:

-For further information about the importance of breastfeeding, including sustained breastfeeding, contact the Lactation Resource Centre:
+For further information about the importance of breastfeeding, including sustained breastfeeding, contact Breastfeeding Information and Research:

 - World Health Organization and UNICEF 2003, Global Strategy for Infant and Young Child Feeding, page 8.